We created this step-by-step guide that will allow you to paint by numbers like you were born for it :-)

-Paint by numbers canvases has small numbers indicating a corresponding color for a particular area.
+Paint by numbers canvases have small numbers indicating a corresponding color for a particular area.
 With this, the user can quickly figure out which colors go well together.
 You don’t even need to be a Fine Arts graduate to paint a masterpiece that can sit right next to Leonardo Da Vinci’s artworks.

 As the saying goes, "One Look Is Worth A Thousand Words."
-Play the video below so you can watch paint by numbers in action:

 Your paint by numbers canvas is a high-quality material.
 Just like clothing, canvases are made from cotton and linen, and they can be ironed.
 You need to be careful not to set the iron on a high heat though – keep it on a mid-range heat setting.
 You should lay your canvas face down onto a thick towel and mist the back of the canvas lightly with water from a fine spray bottle.
 You just need to dampen the fabric rather than soak it.
 Gently iron over the surface, keeping the iron moving, and your canvas will be wrinkle-free within seconds.